-- 1,500 feet from residential, business, municipal, school, or town structures - 2.
-1,000 feet from a drinking water system or source - 3.
+- 2. 1,000 feet from a drinking water system or source - 3.
 500 feet from waterways or waterbody - 4.
 Other setbacks as required by the underlying zoning district and Planning and Zoning Committee - ii.
+All BESS shall be designed to follow all building and electrical codes. - BESS shall be designed in accordance with National Fire Protection Association (NFPA) 855 Standard for the Installation of Stationary Energy Storage Systems, except where this section is more restrictive. - 1.
+An application shall provide documentation that the proposed design meets NFPA 855 requirements.

-Separate containment enclosures that include the following goals: - 1.
-Enclosure size capacity containment of 150% of the battery energy storage system. - iii.
-Sufficient fireproofing for connecting electronic wires, protecting from one structure to the next and from the battery energy storage system to the substation. - iv.
-Battery management protocols including: - 1.
-Labeling of battery energy storage system container with a date of first usage via a stamped metal nameplate with serial number. - v.
+iv.
+Separate containment enclosures that include the following goals:

+- 1.-Enclosure size capacity containment of 150% of the battery energy storage system. - v.
+Sufficient fireproofing for connecting electronic wires, protecting from one structure to the next and from the battery energy storage system to the substation. - vi: BESS containers and structures shall be labeled with a date of first usage by a stamped metal nameplate including a serial number.
+Containers shall be clearly labeled and marked to identify its contents and contact information in case of emergency.
 Upon the end of its serviceable life or no more than seven consecutive years, whichever comes first, the battery energy storage system container shall be removed from the site and recycled at owner/operator's expense.
-The owner/operator shall give an annual report to the Department documenting which batteries are near the end of their lifecycle, including the current physical location of the battery and its serial number and a disposal or decommissioning plan, including financial assurance if required.
+The owner/operator shall give an annual report to the Department documenting which batteries are near the end of their lifecycle, including the current physical location of the battery and its serial number and a disposal or decommissioning plan, including financial assurance if required. - vii.
+Decommissioning: A decommissioning plan-that is consistent with agreements reached between the applicant and other landowners of participating properties and that ensures the return of all participating properties to a useful condition, including removal of above-surface facilities and infrastructure that have no ongoing purpose, shall be provided by the applicant.
+The plan shall include a timeline including when the decommissioning will begin, how long it is anticipated to complete and when it will be completed. - i.
+The decommissioning plan shall include, but is not limited to, financial assurance in the form of a bond, a parent company guarantee, or an irrevocable letter of credit, to be determined by applicant.
+The amount of the financial assurance shall not be less than the estimated cost of decommissioning the energy facility, after deducting salvage or recycling value, as calculated by a third party with expertise in decommissioning, hired by the applicant.